LinDA-tools/Visualization/README.md

 **Installation steps:**
 - Install Docker and Docker Compose
-- Install Git and clone LinDAViz project
+- Install Git and clone LinkDaViz project
 - Go to the directory _LinDAVis_ and execute _docker-compose_ _up_

 **Remarks:**